Newer (c. 2015) large translucent blue glass marble with iridescent rainbow finish.

 #LeadSafeMama

-*Links on my page may be Amazon affiliate links.
-If you purchase something after clicking on one of these links I may receive a small percentage of what you spend at no extra cost to you.
-Thank you for supporting my advocacy work in this way!
+*Links on this website may be Amazon affiliate links.
+If you purchase something after clicking on one of these links, Lead safe mama, llc may receive a small percentage of what you spend at no extra cost to you.
+Thank you for supporting OUr advocacy work in this way!